Makaronumakaronai/PingPongTicTacToe/README.md

 http://en.wikipedia.org/wiki/Tic-tac-toe

-Given a board, could be full of half full you program has to tell who is the winner?
+Given board, it could be full of half full - your program should tell who is the winner?

 The format: